 |Unique Feature(s)||Shock and thermal resistant|

-Sturdy and 18 inches high, it can withstand heavier occupants.
-In addition, the low threshold — 5 ⅛ inches — should make for easy entry and exit.
+Made of sturdy materials, it can withstand heavier occupants.
+In addition, the low threshold — 3 ¼ inches — should make for easy entry and exit.

-This unique base is made of a durable acrylic substance.
+This unique base is made of a durable enameled cast iron that is made of 80 percent recycled materials.
 It’s designed to be installed in an alcove surrounded by three walls.
-If quality is a concern, the manufacturer offers a 1-year warranty.
+If quality is a concern, the manufacturer offers a lifetime limited warranty.

 - Low threshold.